- The Java 8 JDK.

 Hail uploads distributions to Google Storage as part of our continuous integration suite.
 You can download a pre-built distribution from the below links.
 Make sure you download the distribution that matches your Spark version!

 Unzip the distribution after you download it.
 Next, edit and copy the below bash commands to set up the Hail

 environment variables.
-You may want to add these to your bash dot-file (
+You may want to add these to the appropriate dot-file (we recommend

 so that you don’t need to rerun these commands in each new session.